Mak2006/graph-nosql-labs/Cassandra Concepts.md

 		2. For each access, identify the inputs and the outputs
 		3. For queries, the inputs become keys and the outputs become data columns
 	3. Use the queries to drive the table definitions
+		1. We are likely to have one table for each of the types of query we have.
+		2.
 3.
 ### Data modelling example
 For killrvideo what are the use cases